 Dear Madame Marie,

-I apologise for how long it has taken me to respond to your previous request.
-Communication in the mountains is slow, and it takes several days to walk down to the nearest village to retrieve post, and then, of course, any response takes weeks to get from the village into the city, and then travel across several seas to get to you, and of course, I have taken some time to look into the issue you described, and have found that there are some potential issues with your plan as previously presented.
+I apologise for how long it’s taken me to respond to your previous request.
+Communication in the mountains is slow, and it takes several days to walk down to the nearest village to retrieve post, and then, of course, any response takes weeks to get from the village to the city, and then travel across several seas to get to you.

 I assume from the tone of your letter and the level of detail supplied that we are not talking in mere hypotheticals.
 I know you to be a powerful witch with a surprising amount of raw talent for someone who never apprenticed and only in the last decade or so took an interest in the study of the arcane.